AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 Traditional SMS Model (2015-2020)

 The first generation of healthcare SMS was straightforward: send the same appointment reminder to 500 patients at 10 AM on Monday.
-Open rates were respectable — typically 70-90%.
+Open rates were respectable, and text has historically been read more reliably than email.
 But engagement stopped there.
 Patients received the message, noted the appointment, and that was the extent of the interaction.

 The limitations quickly became apparent.
 A patient might receive a reminder for an appointment they'd already cancelled.
 Another might miss the message entirely because 10 AM wasn't their optimal engagement window.
 Clinical staff gained no insights from message delivery — only binary data about whether the appointment occurred or not.